-Prerequisite: SOCI 1301 or PSCI 1302 or Offered: Spring (during Legislative Session)
+Prerequisite: SOCI 1301 or PSCI 1302 or Offered: Spring (during Legislative Session) CRIJ 1301 assessment skills are emphasized.

-CRIJ 1301

-SOCI 3316 Interventive Methods in Social Work

-This course is a study of techniques used by the professional social worker, emphasizing methods of working with individuals, groups, and communities.
-Writing, interviewing, listening, and problem assessment skills are emphasized.
 Case assessment and record keeping are stressed.
 This is a writing intensive course

+SOCI 3316 Clinical Methods of Social Work

+This course is a study of techniques used by the professional social worker, emphasizing methods of working with individuals, groups, and communities.
+Writing, interviewing, listening, and problem